Animal culture: Rat culture

 Notable research has been done with black rats and Norwegian rats.
-Among studies of rat culture, the most widely discussed research is that performed by Joseph Terkel in 1991 on a species of black rats that he had originally observed in the wild in Israel.
+Among studies of rat culture, the most widely discussed research is that performed by Joseph Terkel in 1991 on a species of black rats that he had originally observed in the wild in Palestine.
 Terkel conducted an in-depth study aimed to determine whether the observed behavior, the systematic stripping of pine cone scales from pine cones prior to eating, was a socially acquired behavior, as this action had not been observed elsewhere.
 The experimentation with and observation of these black rats was one of the first to integrate field observations with laboratory experiments to analyze the social learning involved.
 From the combination of these two types of research, Terkel was able to analyze the mechanisms involved in this social learning to determine that this eating behavior resulted from a combination of ecology and cultural transmission, as the rats could not figure out how to eat the pinecones without being "shown" by mature rats.

 Though this research is fairly recent, it is often used as a prime example of evidence for culture in non-primate, non-cetacean beings.
 Animal migration may be in part cultural; released ungulates have to learn over generations the seasonal changes in local vegetation.

 In the black rat (Rattus rattus), social transmission appears to be the mechanism of how optimal foraging techniques are transmitted.
 In this habitat, the rats' only source of food is pine seeds that they obtain from pine cones.
 Terkel et al. studied the way in which the rats obtained the seeds and the method that this strategy was transmitted to subsequent generations.
 Terkel et al. found that there was an optimal strategy for obtaining the seeds that minimized energy inputs and maximized outputs.
 Naïve rats that did not use this strategy could not learn it from trial and error or from watching experienced rats.
 Only young offspring could learn the technique.
 Additionally, from cross-fostering experiments where pups of naïve mothers were placed with experienced mothers and vice versa, those pups placed with experienced mothers learned the technique while those with naïve mothers did not.
 This result suggests that this optimal foraging technique is socially rather than genetically transmitted.